 - Behave in a civil manner.

-- Refrain from smoking, drinking or eating food inside the taxicab.
+- Refrain from smoking, drinking, or eating food inside the vehicle.

 - Clearly disclose their destination prior to departure.

 - Make prompt payment of the posted fare.

 Find out more about these and other rights in the Administrative Order 39, Schedule 6.